 BAD LUCK HITS SAAHO!
-As Prabhas DITCHES Anushka Shetty, Upset Fans REJECT Shraddha Kapoor!
+Fans Upset With Prabhas' Pairing With Shraddha Kapoor?

 Is It Prabhas' Calculated Move?

-Talking about Prabhas' new interest to rope in Bollywood celebs in his film, an industry source told an entertainment portal, "This may be a calculated move."
+Talking about Prabhas' new interest to rope in Bollywood celebs in his film, an industry source told the entertainment portal, "This may be a calculated move."

 Prabhas Wants A Pan-Indian Appeal